 About Lark Rize

-With classical guitar and British folk influences in her background, Elena is the finger stylist of the duo and a recent convert to the bass.
-Her rhythm provides a base for their musical interpretations and her voice reflects a sensitivity that is genuine and unassuming.
+With classical guitar and British folk influences in her background, Elena is the finger stylist of the duo and a convert to the bass.
+Her finger style lends a base to their musical interpretations and her voice reflects a sensitivity that is genuine and unassuming.
 An accomplished banjo player in his own right and long-time bluegrass band member in the Washington area, Joe’s mellow tenor voice, improvisational guitar breaks and easy cross-picking style, superbly enrich their musical interpretations.
-Together, their voices blend effortlessly, striking a harmonious sound.
+Together, their voices blend effortlessly into one harmonious sound.

 In 2014, they made their first appearance as Lark Rize with a repertoire that included songs from the contemporary folk genre as well as songs of their own crafting.
 Their songwriting has since evolved to make up a larger portion of their repertoire and brings this story full circle.
 Having grown up on three continents, Elena’s songs are naturally inspired by her cross-cultural upbringing and experiences, ethereal musings, and human sensibilities.
 Joe’s urban roots, his innate love of story-telling and quirky sense of humor are his main sources of inspiration.
 All in all, the music of Lark Rize reflects a blend of musical and life influences and world views that, together, weave a rich tapestry.

 Since 2014, Lark Rize has been performing at a number of local coffeehouses and music venues in Frederick and the Washington DC and surrounding areas.
 They have performed multiple times at the World Folk Music Association Showcase, as well as at the 333 Coffeehouse, the Takoma Park Festival, and opened for Mustard’s Retreat at the Cellar Stage.